 This pizza is amazing and light, but if you’re looking for a pizza that’s REALLY easy on your waistband (only 252 calories per pizza), and ready in less than 20 minutes, you could always try my tortilla pizza with white bean purée, tomatoes and rocket (arugula).

-If light and crispy pizzas are still your thing, try some similar beany flavors with my easy white bean sauce pizza.
+If light and crispy pizza is truly your thing, try some similar beany flavors with my easy white bean sauce pizza.
 Say what?
 Beans on pizza?
 Yes, absolutely, trust me on this one.
-You haven’t lived until you’ve had a beany pizza.
-If you’re still looking for pizza inspiration, the epic vegan pizza list is always a good place to be.

 unlucky fortunate enough to get up a couple of times at the crack of dawn with my friend to give her a hand in the bakery.